setsojs/setso/readme.md

 ## License

-Licensed Under The "MIT License".
+Licensed Under The MIT License.
 More info in the [LICENSE file](LICENSE)